 - Collaborative conferences: In a Collaborative divorce, financial and child-related issues are addressed in a series of conferences involving the parties and their lawyers.
 Collaboratively trained financial experts, divorce coaches, mental health professionals and other experts can be brought in to assist the process if both parties agree that their help is needed;

 - Document preparation: Once all of the relevant issues have been resolved, the attorneys prepare the necessary divorce settlement documents.
 Both parties have an opportunity to review these documents with their lawyers’ help before signing them; and

 - Filing of the divorce case: Only after the settlement process is complete and the documents signed do the parties move forward with filing their divorce case.
 A “prove-up” hearing is scheduled with a judge, who can be expected to approve the agreements made by the parties.

 Unlike a mediator, a Collaborative lawyer represents his or her client’s individual interests and can give legal advice.
 If you retain any of us as your Collaborative Law attorney, we will carefully guide you through the Collaborative Law process and diligently protect your rights and your interests at every stage.

 Contact A Trained And Experienced Illinois Collaborative Law Fellow Today

 Alexandra M. Goddard, Jessica L. Malmquist, and Alison G. Turoff are Collaborative Fellows and experienced Collaborative Law and divorce lawyers.
 To learn more about the Collaborative Law process, please contact the firm, Greenwich Law Group, LLC, at 847-382-3995 or by email to schedule a consultation.
-We represent clients throughout Greater Chicago from offices in Chicago and Barrington.
+We represent clients from offices in Chicago and Oak Park.